thoughtbot/suspenders/CONTRIBUTING.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 From there, you can run `suspenders <app_name>` to test the current code.

+## Documenting changes to generated application

+Be sure to update `FEATURES.md` and the contents of `update_readme` within `web.rb` anytime you add, update or remove a feature to the generated application.

 ## Publishing to RubyGems

 When the gem is ready to be shared as a formal release, it can be